 - Intercept Interviews: Complete

 - Area and Existing Plan Assessment to Sugarloaf CID: Complete

 - PAG Meeting #2: Complete

-- Transportation and Placemaking Strategies to Sugarloaf CID: April 2022
+- Transportation and Placemaking Strategies to Sugarloaf CID: Complete

 - CID Board Presentation #2: Complete

 - Final Study Complete: TBD

 The study focused on three core areas to achieve this goal:

-Gwinnett County Transit and Xpress bus service currently serve the Sugarloaf CID area.
-This study will identify opportunities to improve the current transit rider experience and promote ridership at bus stop locations and at the Sugarloaf Park & Ride lot.
+Gwinnett County Transit and Xpress commuter bus service currently serve the Sugarloaf CID area.
+The study identified opportunities to improve the current transit rider experience and promote ridership at bus stop locations and at the Sugarloaf Park & Ride lot.
 Additionally, Gwinnett County plans for Bus Rapid Transit (BRT) to serve the district.
-This study will prepare the CID for this planned service by identifying infrastructure needs and providing transit station area concepts for the Gas South District and Sugarloaf Mills area.
+The study helps prepare the CID for this planned service by identifying infrastructure needs and providing transit station area concepts for the Gas South District and Sugarloaf Mills area.

 Every trip on transit is inherently multi-modal—meaning every bus rider starts out either walking or biking.
 Ensuring pedestrians and bicyclists feel safe and comfortable is, therefore, all more important near and connecting to bus stops and transit stations.
 Improving these conditions will not only serve existing transit riders but encourage new ones.
 This effort studied the existing pedestrian and bicycle infrastructure and highlighted needed improvements to maximize safety and comfort.

 Art and placemaking strategies improve the transit rider experience at and connecting to transit stations.
 These strategies create unique public spaces that deviate from a typical bus stop and promote creativity and comfort.
 A few examples include creative bus shelters, pocket parks, and public art.